Hopen111/HopenRXRTools/README.md

  ![image](https://github.com/Hopen111/HopenRXRTools/assets/147209436/9f44160b-b1f2-4cee-82ec-e8d5031b12fe)

- If there is no cantilever or gate on all the signals, leave the answer input empty and press ENTER instead of typing "None" and the table will not include the cantilever or gate.
+ If there is no cantilever, gate, or base on all the signals, leave the answer input empty and press ENTER instead of typing "None" and the table will not include the cantilever, gate, or base.

  if you want to type: